Rulan Chao Pian: Biography

 Rulan Chao Pian was born in 1922 to a prominent Chinese family: her parents, the linguist Yuen Ren Chao and the physician and food writer Buwei Yang Chao, had resided in Cambridge since 1920, after her father was appointed to the faculty at Harvard.
 After travels in China and France, the family returned to the United States, traveling to Hawaii, New Haven, and Washington D.C.
 She studied some piano as a youth, though frequent travels made this difficult.

 Pian enrolled in Radcliffe College where she received a Bachelor of Arts and Masters of Arts in music history (Western music) in 1943 (dated 1944) and 1946, respectively, and a Ph.D. in both East Asian Languages and in Music in 1960.
-Her music instructors included "Doc" Archibald T. Davison, Edward Ballantine, A. Tillman Merritt, John Ward, and Walter Piston.
+Her music instructors included Archibald T. Davison, Edward Ballantine, John Ward, and Walter Piston.
 She taught at Harvard continuously from 1947 beginning as a teaching assistant in Chinese language, before being promoted to instructor and lecturer.

-In 1974 she became Professor in the Department of Music and the Department of East Asian Languages and Civilizations.
+In 1974, she became Professor in the Department of Music and the Department of East Asian Languages and Civilizations.
 She was one of three tenured female professors in the Harvard Music Department, one of thirteen total in the entire Faculty of Arts and Sciences.
 In 1945, she married Theodore Pian, later a Professor of Aeronautics and Astronautics at MIT with whom she had a daughter, Canta Chao-po Pian.
 With Theodore, in 1975 she became co-master of Harvard's South House (now Cabot House), the first non-white housemasters in Harvard history.
 Pian was also one of the first female housemasters; a portrait of her with Chinese musical instruments hangs in the house.
 She retired from Harvard in 1992, but continued to teach students individually in her home, some of whom lived with her upon their arrival from China, such as the composer Lei Liang who credits her as one of his most important mentors and musical influences.

-With her father, she edited and translated her mother's How to Cook and Eat in Chinese, the book responsible for introducing the terms stir fry and pot sticker into English.
+With her father, she edited and translated her mother's How to Cook and Eat in Chinese, the book responsible for inventing and introducing the terms stir fry and pot sticker into English.

+Death

 Pian died of pulmonary fibrosis.
 After her death, she was widely eulogized in various obituaries.
 A memorial at Harvard was held on March 30, 2014 and an exhibition in her memory was held at Chinese University of Hong Kong.